 You have the right to cancel your rental at any time.
 The following conditions apply:

 - more than 48 hours notice will result in a full refund of the rental fee minus £35.

 - more than 24 hours notice but less than 48 hours notice will result in a refund of 50% of the rental fee.

 - less than 24 hours notice will result in no refund.

 - rearrangement to a booking of similar financial value will incur no fees.

 We aim to deal with all disagreements fairly and calmly.
-If we cannot deal with a disagreement, we may take the matter to the BVRLA’s conciliation service.
+If we cannot deal with a disagreement, the matter can be taken to the BVRLA’s conciliation service which is available to Whitecar and Whitecar Customers.
 This agreement is governed by the laws of the country in which you signed it.
 Any disagreement may be settled in the courts of that country.
 This agreement contains all the conditions which we have agreed and replaces any written or verbal agreements we have with you.